jdtsmith/indent-bars/README.md

 2. set `:blend` to 0.15
 3. inherit any other missing keyword values from from `indent-bars-color`

-The easiest way to configure inheritance and unspecified values in the `ts` variables is via the customize interface.
+The easiest way to configure inheritance and unspecified values in the `ts` variables is via the customize interface; see the group `indent-bars-ts-style`.

 # Details and Caveats